Bob Laughlin, Luthier

 Do you prefer to work with B.C. woods?

-Sure, what's not to like - Yellow Cedar, Sitka Spruce, Big Leaf Maple.
+Sure - Yellow Cedar, Sitka Spruce, Big Leaf Maple.
 Some of the best tonewoods in the world grow here in BC, including Red Cedar which I don't use.
-Besides the Big Leaf from Anvil Island, I also have Yellow Cedar beachcombed by Gerry Chicalo on Lasquiti Island.
+Besides the Big Leaf Maple from Anvil Island, I also have Yellow Cedar beachcombed by Gerry Chicalo on Lasquiti Island.

 How has the luthier business changed for you?